Intemerate Manifesto

 With this new United Nations environmental accounting system, there is a tremendous opportunity for developing countries, indigenous peoples, and interfaith groups to mandate Wellbeing and sound ecological priorities, that could set a new just, fair, and equitable path forward in how we measure our interactions with the global economy.

-Maxim: The logic of Disaster Capitalism has shackled Carbon PPM in our Atmosphere.
+Maxim: The logic of Disaster Capitalism has shackled Carbon ppm in our Atmosphere.

 Arrow: Ecological Data is a Peoples Commons, a 21st-century pathway for people to participate in an economy based on restoring our climate.